-If you can still work, continue working during this time, as long as you can.
+If you can still work, continue working as long as you can.
 Working longer has several benefits.
-For starters, it will help you recoup some of the losses you have incurred during the pandemic.
+For starters, it will help you recoup some of the losses you may have incurred.
 Also, consider delaying Social Security benefits.

-- Don’t think of quitting the stock market right now.
+- Don’t think of quitting the stock market right away.

-- It is a good time to buy investments since stock prices are low.
+- Buy investments when stock prices are low.